Is Community College Free? (In Some States, Yes)

 1. Complete the FAFSA.

 The Financial Application for Federal Student Aid (FAFSA) is a form you submit each year you plan to attend college.
 Completing the FAFSA helps the US Department of Education understand your finances and determine whether you qualify for grants, scholarships, federal student loans, and more.
-It also shares your information with the college you plan on attending, so that they may consider you for specific school-wide grants and scholarships.
+It also shares your information with the college you plan on attending so that they may consider you for specific school-wide grants and scholarships.

-Learn more: When is FAFSA Due?
+Learn more: When Is FAFSA Due?
+Important Deadlines

 2. Apply for work-study.